South Florida Professional Tennis Instruction

 • Eager to learn new and better ways of hitting the ball…

-• Capable of solving problems and thinking independently…
+• Capable of thinking independently…

 • Capable of understanding basic cause and effect relationships…